ShoYamanishi/SDFont/README.md

 - baseColor (vec3) :  Main color for the glyph.

 - borderColor (vec3) : Secondary color for the glyph.

+**NOTE:** Those shaders are baked into **libsdfont_rt as strings so that you don't have to read them as files at runtime.

 # SDFont Implementation [WORK IN PROGRESS]